Actify

 The 5-Minute Rule

-We analyzed engagement data from 1,200+ team game sessions (Actify platform data, 2024, n=1,200) and found a clear pattern: games that can be explained in under 5 minutes have 3x higher participation satisfaction than games requiring longer setup.
-The 5-Minute Rule states that every team building game must pass three gates before you run it.
-If it fails any gate, pick a simpler game.
+Across 1,200+ team game sessions (Actify, 2024), games explainable in under 5 minutes have 3x higher satisfaction than those requiring longer setup.
+The 5-Minute Rule: every game must pass three gates.
+Fail one, pick a simpler game.

 <2 min